awaescher/RepoZ-RepositoryActions/README.md

 - [Windows](Windows/RepositoryActions.json)
 - [macOS](macOS/RepositoryActions.json)

-### Please consider to share your custom repository actions by creating a pull-request :heart:
+### Please consider to share your custom repository actions by creating a pull-request ♥

 ## What is this about?